- Over time, the brain compensates for the chronic inhibition of norepinephrine by producing higher levels of the enzyme that produces the hormone

 LUCEMYRA is a central alpha-2 adrenergic agonist that binds to receptors in the brain2

-- This reduces the release of norepinephrine and moderates the symptoms of noradrenergic hyperactivity (withdrawal symptoms) that occur when the inhibitory effect of opioids is removed
+- This reduces the release of norepinephrine and mitigates the symptoms of noradrenergic hyperactivity (withdrawal symptoms) that occur when the inhibitory effect of opioids is removed following abrupt opioid discontinuation

 - Kosten TR, George TP.
 The neurobiology of opioid dependence: implications for treatment.
 Sci Pract Perspect.
 2002;1(1):13-20.